SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Generation_of_neutrino_events_(GENIE).md

-### Selecting events with interactions in selected volumes(#Selecting-events-with-interactions-in-selected-volumes)
+### Selecting events with interactions in selected volumes

 Events can be selected if they have a neutrino-like interaction in a specified volume.